 - Rustic twig flower pot

 - Recycled cork coasters

-I totally see this wine bottle art a great idea for wedding or holiday centerpieces, a bridal shower, gift ideas for friends and family, or a garden party in summer!
-While these twine wrapped bottles add a lovely, romantic and rustic touch, I think they’ll look great in any type of decor.
-You could even go the extra mile and use this wine bottle art as a flower vase.
+I totally see this bottle art a great idea for weddings or holidays as centerpieces, a bridal shower, gift ideas for friends and family, or a garden party in summer!
+While these decorated wine bottles add a lovely, romantic and rustic touch, I think they’ll look great in any type of decor.
+You could even go the extra mile and use this beautiful bottle art as a flower vase!
 Fair enough, it won’t be able to fit a lot of flowers but less is more and minimal has always looked good!

 - Empty wine bottle washed and dry